sverrkva/duquad/README.md

 The program is written in C but utilizes a Matlab interface.

 ### duquad_c/
-This folder contains  the c-code for the algorithms, a makefile (make.m) for compiling a mex file, and matlabfile (duquad.m) which runs the program.
+This folder contains  the c-code for the algorithms, a makefile (make.m) for compiling a mex file, and a matlab-file (duquad.m) which run the program.
 The program has only been compiled in linux.
 An example file is also included to get started.

 ### duquad_matlab/
 This folder contains the duquad program written in matlab.
 An example file is included to get started

+### Info
 Project webpage and more information: http://sverrkva.github.io/duquad/